-How Does Corridor Deductible Works
+How Does Corridor Deductible Work

-The following are significant things to recognize:
+The following are important things to remember:

-Types of Coverage that Uses Corridor Deductible
+Types of Coverage that Use Corridor Deductible

 Long-term care coverage